Your local guide to Surfing Sunset Cliffs San Diego

 I always like to include a couple local tips or places to eat in these surf spot reviews.
 With that said, I have a couple to share on Sunset Cliffs.

-If you aren’t a surfer, Sunset Cliffs has a few fun spots to go cliff jumping.
-Beware, this is only safe during high tide!
-While surfing is best during a low tide at Sunset Cliffs; cliff jumping requires a high tide.
-Check your tides with Surfline before your next trip surfing or visiting Sunset Cliffs.
-Also note that cliff diving is not legal, and you can be ticketed.
+If you aren’t a surfer, Sunset Cliffs has one fun and usually safe spot to go cliff jumping.
+I say usually because beware, this is only safe during high tide!
+While surfing is best during a low tide at Sunset Cliffs; cliff jumping Sunset Cliffs requires a high tide or you could get seriously hurt.
+Check your tides with Surfline before your next trip surfing or jumping off Sunset Cliffs in order to time it right.

 Finally, I like to share my favorite local spot for grub after surfing.
 On your way out of Sunset Cliffs, be sure to stop at Chris’ Liqour & Deli in OB.
 It is an unsuspecting little store, but they make some of the best fresh sandwiches in San Diego.
 That is saying something because the West coast is not known for its delis.
 Don’t miss this one!